fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 regular cells where the first rule (`:sentence`) is applied first.
 Since spec allows for ordering of rules we make sure that we always match sentences first and if that fails, we try for cells.
-If it were the other way around (matching cells first), we would never match sentences as sentences are also regular cells.
+If it were the other way around (matching cells first), we would never match sentences as the sentence's components are also regular cells.

 Let's try to match a row of a Baba level using our new and shiny specification: